sagemathinc/http-proxy-3/README.md

 > The MIT License (MIT)
 >
-> Copyright (c) 2010 - 2016 Charlie Robbins, Jarrett Cruger & the Contributors.
+> Copyright (c) 2010 - 2025 William Stein, Charlie Robbins, Jarrett Cruger & all other Contributors.
 >
 > Permission is hereby granted, free of charge, to any person obtaining a copy
 > of this software and associated documentation files (the "Software"), to deal